SSWConsulting/SSW.Rules.Content/rules/the-best-xamarin-resources/rule.md

 **[Telerik](https://www.telerik.com/maui-ui):** Telerik provides a range of controls focused on enterprise and business applications.

 **[DevExpress](https://www.devexpress.com/maui/):** DevExpress provides a library of high-performant, enterprise-grad controls for mobile .NET MAUI applications.
 There is a free option for registered users.

-### Live Streams

-There is a strong community of Xamarin streamers regularly producing awesome content.
-A curated list can be found [at the URL List of Xamarin streamers](https://www.theurlist.com/xamarinstreamers).